Scholarships

 Derrick Schiller Memorial Scholarship (Paramedic Program)

 Derrick Schiller always dreamed of following in his father’s footsteps by becoming a firefighter-paramedic.
 He proudly served the community as an EMT while putting himself through the UCLA paramedic program and graduated in January 2017.
 Tragically, Derrick passed away later that year as a result of a motorcycle accident.
 To honor Derrick’s memory, his family established the Derrick Schiller Memorial Scholarship to support the education of UCLA Paramedic students who, like Derrick, come from families with members in the fire service or emergency medical services.
-For more information, and to apply for the scholarship, please visit the Derrick Schiller Memorial Scholarship page.
+Application information will be sent to eligible students after acceptance into the Paramedic program.
+For more information, please visit the Derrick Schiller Memorial Scholarship page.

 Ryan M. Sorek Memorial Scholarship (Paramedic Program)

 Ryan Michael Sorek was a graduate of the 2002 UCLA Daniel Freeman Paramedic Program and a passionate and dedicated paramedic who saved many lives in his lifetime.
 Ryan tragically passed away on March 9, 2007, as a result of an on-duty exposure at the young age of 25.
 To honor Ryan's memory and to keep his drive and passion alive in the emergency medicine community, his family and friends have established the Ryan M. Sorek Memorial Scholarship to support the education of future students at the UCLA Center for Prehospital Care Paramedic Program.
-For more information and to apply for the scholarship, please visit the Ryan M. Sorek Memorial Scholarship page.
+Application information will be sent to eligible students after acceptance into the Paramedic program.
+For more information, please visit the Ryan M. Sorek Memorial Scholarship page.

 Bryant Gladney Paramedic Education Scholarship (Paramedic Program)